mmgaggle/bd/README.md

     "54.236.48.223"
   ],
 ```
-- Finally add these host entries in ansible inventory file i.e. ``hosts`` file.
+- Finally add these host entries (manually) in ansible inventory file i.e. ``hosts`` file.
 After addition your ``hosts file should look like this

 ```
 [local]